-Each year about 13,000 high school students in 52 countries come to one of about 200 nearby universities or research centers for one day to unravel the mysteries of particle physics.
+Each year about 13,000 high school students in 50 countries come to one of about 200 nearby universities or research centers for one day in order to unravel mysteries of particle physics.
 Lectures from active scientists give insight in topics and methods of basic research on matter and forces at the fundamental level, enabling the students to perform measurements on authentic data from particle physics experiments.
 At the end of each day, as in an international research collaboration, the participants join in a videoconference for discussion and combination of their results.